grscheller/neovim-notes/notes/06-VimSpecificFeatures.md

 ## Marks

 Marks allow you to set locations within files.
-They are a traditopnal vi feature but have vim extensions.
+They were a vi feature, see [marks](04-AdvTradViCommands.md#marks), but have vim extensions.

-See the [marks](04-AdvTextEditing.md#marks) section in the advanced traditional vi commands section.
+### Capital letter `A-Z` marks.

+TODO: move info here from AdvTradViCommands.md.

 ### Special marks

-Like letter marks, these come in two flavors.
+Like vi letter marks, these come in two flavors.
 If you use a `'` instead of a `` ` ``, you are taken to the first non-space character of the line with that mark.